Alliance-Software/vitasite-docs/docs/page.md

 ![Figure 2](img/pages_figure_2.png)
 *Figure 2*

-There are two buttons at the top of this page (see **Figure 2**) labeled “Save” and “Cancel.”
-Each button performs the following function:

-* **Save** – Saves any changes you have made to the page, and closes the edit window
-* **Cancel** – Discards any changes, and closes the edit window
+There are two functions available at the top of this page. (see **Figure 2**) The "Save" button saves any changes you have made to the page and closes the edit window, while the "Cancel" button discards any changes and closes the edit window.

 ![Figure 3](img/pages_figure_3.png)
 *Figure 3*